 - Deborah Shaffer Schnell, PE

-If you’d like to dive in deeper and learn about the most suitable geology or site constraints that could affect a ZVI remedy, register for tomorrow’s webinar, 2019 Has Been a Good Year for ZVI Emplacement.
+If you’d like to dive in deeper and learn about the most suitable geology or site constraints that could affect a ZVI remediation remedy, watch our webinar on demand, 2019 Has Been a Good Year for ZVI Emplacement.
 All attendees will receive a certificate of completion and have the opportunity to ask questions.

 ZVI emplacement is an in situ amendment for the treatment of chlorinated solvents.
 It was the first in trenched barrier application nearly 30 years ago, and now is also injected and blended with contaminated substances.